jkawamoto/sd-model-updater/README.md

 Flags:
   -format value       prefered file format: safetensor or pickle (default safetensor)
 ```

-## Known issues
-* If you already have multiple versions in your computer, it may offer to update to the version you already have.

 ## License
 This software is released under the MIT License, see [LICENSE](LICENSE).